 Scope of the new development:

-The scope of this development covers the messages used by banks and corporations in the life cycle of documentary credit, which include documentary credit issuance, revision, presentment, review, payment and closure.
+The scope of this development covers the messages used by banks and corporations in the life cycle of documentary credit, which include documentary credit issuance, amendment, presentation, presentation and response, payment and closure.

 The following table outlines the financial instrument, business area and business process of this request.